United States Secret Service: Early years

 Following the Civil War, counterfeiting of U.S. currency was a problem.
 Abraham Lincoln established a commission to make recommendations to remedy the problem.
 According to a Clinton White House archive, the day that Abraham Lincoln signed the approval of starting the Secret Service, Lincoln was shot.
-The Secret Service was later established on July 5, 1865, in Washington, D.C., Chief William P. Wood was sworn in by Secretary of the Treasury Hugh McCulloch.
+The Secret Service was later established on July 5, 1865, in Washington, D.C.; Chief William P. Wood was sworn in by Secretary of the Treasury Hugh McCulloch.
 It was commissioned in Washington, D.C., as the "Secret Service Division" of the Department of the Treasury with the mission of suppressing counterfeiting.
-At the time, the only other federal law enforcement agencies were the U.S. Post Office Department's Office of Instructions and Mail Depredations (originally created by the first postmaster general Benjamin Franklin in 1772 as the position of surveyor and becoming an agency in 1830, now known as the United States Postal Inspection Service since 1954), United States Customs Service (formed July 31, 1789), the United States Marshals Service (formed September 24, 1789) and the United States Park Police (originally formed in 1791 as the Park Watchman by George Washington & becoming the Park Police on December 14, 1919).
+At the time, the only other federal law enforcement agencies were the U.S. Post Office Department's Office of Instructions and Mail Depredations (originally created by the first postmaster general Benjamin Franklin in 1772 as the position of surveyor and becoming an agency in 1830, now known as the United States Postal Inspection Service since 1954), United States Customs Service (formed July 31, 1789), the United States Marshals Service (formed September 24, 1789) and the United States Park Police (originally formed in 1791 as the Park Watchman by George Washington and becoming the Park Police on December 14, 1919).
 In 1867 Secret Service responsibilities were broadened to include "detecting persons perpetrating frauds against the government" with them investigating the Ku Klux Klan, illegal distillers, smugglers, mail theft and land fraud.
-In 1870 Secret Service headquarters was moved to New York City but was returned to Washington D.C. four years later in 1874, where it remains to this day.
+In 1870 Secret Service headquarters was moved to New York City but was returned to Washington, D.C. four years later in 1874, where it remains to this day.

-20th century
+20th century; Presidential Security mandate added

 After the assassination of President William McKinley in 1901, Congress informally requested that the Secret Service provide presidential protection.
 A year later, the Secret Service assumed full-time responsibility for presidential protection.
 In 1902, William Craig became the first Secret Service agent to die while on duty, in a road accident while riding in the presidential carriage.

 The Secret Service was the first U.S. domestic intelligence and counterintelligence agency.
 Domestic intelligence collection and counterintelligence responsibilities were later vested in the Federal Bureau of Investigation (FBI).